Published: 28 March 1981 – 30 May 1981 (10 episodes)

 Fancy Cole is the most difficult pupil in her school.
 She is slovenly, unmanageable, uncooperative, and a bully.
 What Fancy wants more than anything else is freedom – which she thinks just means doing anything she likes – so she hates school authority and rebels against it in any way she can.
 As for bullying, well, when you’re free you make your own rules.
 To underline her point about freedom she turns all the school pets loose in class to give them freedom, much to the consternation of the teacher and classmates.

 When we see Fancy’s home life, however, she becomes a more sympathetic character.
 We begin to understand why Fancy is the way she is and we suspect that what Fancy really wants is someone to care about her.
-Her home is a tip and neither of them clean it up.
+Her home is a tip and nobody cleans it up.
 Goodness knows what the bacteria count is like.
 Her mother, though not downright cruel or abusive as some parents/guardians are in girls’ stories, does not show Fancy any love or caring.
 In fact, Mum cares far more for bingo than she does for Fancy.
 They just argue all the time.
 It seems Fancy’s home life has been that way for years; when she was younger she used to pretend she was switched by the fairies and did not really belong to that family at all.
 As for the father, he has been absent for twelve years for some unknown reason.
 Fancy yearns for him and wants to know more about him, but doesn’t even know what he looks like.

 Mum steals the money Dad sent for Fancy’s birthday for her bingo.
 This is the last straw for Fancy.
 She runs away, determined to find somewhere where she can enjoy freedom.
 On the moor, however, she meets Ben Harrington, who cares for the wildlife on the moor and has converted an old double decker bus into a hospital for them.
 Fancy becomes fascinated with Ben and caring for wildlife and wants to learn all about it.
 They are particularly concerned with a sick purple heron, and Ben can’t quite figure out what’s wrong.
 Ben agrees to teach her, but there is one condition – she must stop running away from whatever she is running from.
 Eventually Fancy agrees to do so, figuring that what she does with Ben will make it all worthwhile.